orientechnologies/orientdb-docs/Tutorial-Relationships.md

 ### 1-to-Many Relationship

-Given that Relational databases have no concept of a collections, the `Customer` table cannot have multiple foreign keys.
+Given that it is not possible to store multiple values in one field, a customer record cannot have multiple foreign keys which refers to different addresses.
 The only way to manage a 1-to-Many Relationship in databases of this kind is to move the Foreign Key to the `Address` table.

 ![RDBMS 1-to-N](http://www.orientdb.org/images/rdbms-1toN.jpg)